tsdkv/pathmatch/README.md

 ## TODO

 - [ ] **Optional segments** (e.g., `/foo/bar?/baz`, `/foo/{var?}/baz`).
+- [ ] Options like case sensitivity, strict matching, etc.
 - [ ] Add custom types for variables, for example:
   - `/users/{id:int}/profile/{section:string}`
   - `/users/{id:uuid}/profile`
 - [ ] Support regex patterns for variable matching, e.g., `{id:[0-9]+}`.
 - [ ] Implement more complex sub-template matching, such as allowing `**` in the middle of a sub-template (e.g., `{var=prefix/**/suffix}`).
+- [ ] Fuzz testing to ensure robustness against malformed paths and templates.
+- [ ] Secutiry features, such as escaping or sanitizing paths to prevent injection attacks.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

 ## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.